BitCrackers/AmongUsMenu/README.md

 This project is for Educational Use only.
 We do not condone this software being used to gain an advantage against other people.
 I made this project for my university project to show how cheating software works and how it is possible to block these manipulations in the future.

 ## Compile (Configurations)
 You can compile two different versions of the menu.
-Normal or Xinput.
+Normal or Version Proxy.

 ### Normal (AmongUsMenu.dll)
 Inject it with any injector you have.